Skip to main content

 Description

-Students may choose an Area of Emphasis (AOE) in Teaching/Research Professional, Advocacy and Public Interest Communication, Digital Publishing, Media Solutions and Innovation, Reporting and Writing, Television and Visual Journalism.
+You may choose an Area of Emphasis (AOE) in Advocacy and Public Interest Communication, Media Solutions and Innovation, Reporting and Writing, or Television.

-Students have the opportunity to work with faculty on research projects and to participate in and help lead web-based, immersion journalism projects, such as “West Virginia Uncovered: Multimedia Journalism from the Mountains,” “Starting Over: Loss and Renewal in Katrina’s Aftermath” and “Taking Part: The Artists with Disabilities Project,” and "100 Days in Appalachia."
+Students have the opportunity to work with faculty on research projects and to participate in and help lead web-based, immersion journalism projects.

 At a Glance